 Hi!
 I'm Jess.

 Why GARLIC PRESS, you might ask?
 The garlic press is one of my favorite kitchen tools, for sentimental reasons.
 I'm Italian and Lebanese, and we eat A LOT of garlic.
-Growing up, my mom would often give me the task of pressing the garlic (a great job for kids!), and my Nonna's shiny silver garlic press was always out on the counter waiting for me when I came over to help make our ultimate family comfort meal - spaghetti and meatballs with tomato sauce and garlic bread.
+Growing up, my mom would often give me the task of pressing the garlic (a great job for kids!), and my Nonna's shiny silver garlic press was always waiting on the counter for me when I came over to help make our ultimate family comfort meal - spaghetti and meatballs with tomato sauce and garlic bread.

 Like a garlic press, I enjoy squeezing the very most out of life - both in and out of the kitchen :).

 I believe that intuitive cooking leads to living your best life everyday.

 What is intuitive cooking?!
 On a practical level - someone who cooks intuitively can open up a fridge/pantry and make something simple and delicious with confidence and ease.
 Someone who cooks intuitively can go to the grocery store without a plan, buy the right amount of food for the week, and cook tasty, simple meals from it without wasting anything.
 Cooking intuitively means that cooking (and everything that comes with it - shopping, prep, clean up, etc) is simply BUILT IN to your life - it is something that you just DO without a lot of stress or strain.

 I cook intuitively, which is why I can help people get there!
 I won’t deny that yes, I have special skills with food.
 And yes - I am way more obsessed with food than most people.
 AND - I did not always cook intuitively.
 I learned how to do it with practice (lots) and curiosity and observation.
 I really believe that ANYONE can learn to cook intuitively.
 And so for the time being, that is what I’m devoting my life to working on :).

 WHY does intuitive cooking lead to living your best life every day?